Need advice or a price? Just call!

 Wave the petrol station goodbye by installing a high performance home charger for your electric car.

-Alpha are manufacturer-accredited, certified installers serving Poole, Bournemouth and the surrounding areas.
+Alpha are Tesla and myenergi MCS certified installers serving Bournemouth, Poole, Christchurch and the surrounding areas.

 Qualified to install the latest generation fast chargers for all EVs